athbimohamed/Nasa-AI-re-entry-trajectory-/README.md

 the system now has a login feature so the astronauts can login securely.
 # AI framewokr
 the system currently has a complete framework for the AI model
+# Math equation
+the system currently has th emath equations addded and can operate as expected